What is TypeGraph?

 These exclusions keep TypeGraph focused and maintainable.

-Note: TypeGraph does support semantic search via database vector extensions (pgvector for PostgreSQL, sqlite-vec for SQLite).
+Note: TypeGraph does support semantic search via native database vector engines: pgvector for PostgreSQL, sqlite-vec for the local (better-sqlite3) SQLite backend, and libSQL’s built-in vectors for the libSQL / Turso backend.
 See Semantic Search for details.

 Note: TypeGraph does support variable-length paths via .recursive() with